Emik82/Emik82/README.md

 QA-engineer
 -----------

-Entry-level test engineer.
-I have been studying testing for 5 months.
+Entry level manual testing engineer.
+I have been studying testing for 5 months, сompleted a course to become a testing engineer on Hexlet
  I'm looking for an opportunity to start my professional journey as a testing intern .
 I'm interested in working remotely
 * 🌍  I'm based in Crimea
 * ✉️  You can contact me at [serwestr@yandex.ru](mailto:serwestr@yandex.ru)